 What is hygge?
 Hygge is the absence of frustration or anything emotionally overwhelming.
 Hygge is a feeling and a concept often enjoyed with good food, warm drinks, blankets and snuggles.
 So basically, just make sure you’ve got your warm layers packed and get yourself over to Denmark!

-A guide to Copenhagen in winter
+- My complete guide to Copenhagen

 Although a summer and winter itinerary in Copenhagen will differ, Copenhagen is totally doable in winter, as long as you are prepared (clothing!).

 There is a ridiculous amount to entertain you in Copenhagen should you seek it, but equally, it also accommodates for a chilled getaway.

 In my opinion, Copenhagen draws many a similarity to Amsterdam.
 An abundance of waffle shops, bikes and canals, incredibly stunning architecture, the cutest of houses and Copenhagen even hosts Freetown Christiana – an independent district where cannabis is freely traded.

 Check out my ways to save money in Copenhagen here.

 Where is Copenhagen?

 Copenhagen is in Denmark, one of the three countries that make up Scandinavia in Europe (with Sweden and Norway).
 It is bordered in the south by Germany.